sbryan/spark-js-SDK/authentication_server/nodejs/README.md

 $ node server.js
 ```

-Now you have a server running on your machine with the access, guest and refresh token endpoints.
+You now have a server running on your machine with the access, guest and refresh token endpoints.